ishaqBBC/blog/blog/content/blog/2023-01-12-aws-49-Amazon-Aurora.md

 Aurora is a type of database.
 Its proprietary and not open-sourced, it boasts compatibility with Postgres and MySQL, complete with compatible drivers.
 This means that connecting to your Aurora database as if it were a Postgres or MySQL database is seamlessly achieved.

 What sets Aurora apart is its cloud optimisation.
-Through a series of optimisations and ingenious strategies, it achieves remarkable performance gains—5 times faster than MySQL on RDS and 3 times faster than Postgres on RDS, among other improvements.
+Through a series of optimisations and ingenious strategies, it achieves remarkable performance gains  5 times faster than MySQL on RDS and 3 times faster than Postgres on RDS, among other improvements.
 The intricacies of these optimizations, while intriguing, will not be delved into at present.

 [More information can found here](https://www.youtube.com/watch?v=FzxqIdIZ9wc)